sliverc/rbtree/README.rst

    Initialize *tree* by assigning *cx##_nil_ptr* to it.

 cx##_node_init(type* node)
-   Initialize *node* by initializing the color, parent, left, right fields.
+   Initialize *node* by initializing the color, parent, left and right fields.

 cx##_insert(type** tree, type* node)
    Insert *node* into *tree*.
 If a node with the same key exists the